-Boroughmuir High School: S1-3 Curriculum & Courses 2020-21
+Boroughmuir High School: S1-3 Curriculum & Courses Summary 2021-22

-S1-3 use CfE Working Levels 2, 3 or 4 and letters W and P to indicate how much of the curriculum has been covered or achieved.
+S1-3 Working Levels are typically at Level 3 and 4.
+The Letters W and P to indicate how much of the curriculum has been covered or achieved.
 These appear on tracking reports as 3W, 3P, 4W, 4P.

-W = working within the level with less than half of the National Benchmarks covered or achieved P = progressing within the level with half or more of the National Benchmarks covered or achieved Teachers track and report Progress at these levels using 4 categories and colours.
+W = working within the level with less than half of the National Benchmarks covered or achieved

+P = progressing within the level with half or more of the National Benchmarks covered or achieved Teachers track and report Progress at these levels using 4 categories.